oicr-gsi/bcl2fastq/decider-bcl2fastq/README.md

 host                                     | String  | Used only in combination with --schedule to schedule onto a specific host.
 If
                                                      not provided, the default is the local host [local hostname] dry-run or test                          | Boolean | Dry-run/test mode.
-Prints the INI files to standard out and does not submit the workflow [false] no-meta-db or no-metadata                | Boolean | Prevents metadata writeback (which is done by default) by the Decider and that is subsequently passed to the called workflow which can use it to determine if they should write metadata at runtime on the cluster [false] disable-run-complete-check               | Boolean | Disable checking that the file "oicr_run_complete" is present in the "run_dir" [false]
+Prints the INI files to standard out and does not submit the workflow [false] demux-single-sample                      | Boolean | Enable demultiplexing if there is only a single sample in the workflow run (default behaviour is to run single samples with "NoIndex") [false] no-meta-db or no-metadata                | Boolean | Prevents metadata writeback (which is done by default) by the Decider and that is subsequently passed to the called workflow which can use it to determine if they should write metadata at runtime on the cluster [false] disable-run-complete-check               | Boolean | Disable checking that the file "oicr_run_complete" is present in the "run_dir" [false]